T1A0R3S2H/DSA-Solutions/Medium/Network Delay Time.md

         }
     }

-    // Find the maximum time among the reachable nodes int maxTime=0;
+    // Find the maximum time among the reachable nodes (ie max denotes the time req to reach the farthest node) int maxTime=0;
     for (int i=1; i<=n; ++i) {
         if (dist[i]==INT_MAX) return -1;